richie0866/Rostruct/docs/reference/functions.md

 	[<span class="interface"><u>DownloadResult</u></span>](./types.md#downloadresult)
 </span>

-Downloads and saves a Github release of the `repo` owned by `owner`.
+Downloads and saves a GitHub release of the `repo` owned by `owner`.
 The `tag` parameter refers to the **tag version**, NOT the release name.
 You set the tag version while [making a release](https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository).
 If `asset` is not specified, it will download the source code for the release.

 ??? tip "How do I get the tag version?"
 	![image](../assets/images/github-tag-version.png){ align=right width=512 }